-- 1. Data collection
+1. Data collection

 - 2. Implementation into the model and model calibration

 - 3. Model runs

 - 4. Evaluation

-- Scenario development
+- 5. Scenario development

-•
+Establishment inputs and costs per ha

 Inputs Costs (US\$) % met by land user

 refer to remarks

 TOTAL

 not applicable

 Measures can be very different in terms of inputs and costs, and depend on the specific situation eg contaminated area of a former petrol station can have very high rehabilitation costs due to the need to detoxify the soil before new use.
 However other measures cost (effectively) no money at all eg legislation governing the reduction of the distance permitted between two new buildings by the local authorities.